markNZed/processism-react-three/storyboard.md

 Expand on the concept of agency
 ### 9.2.2.
 Animation
 ### 9.2.3.
 Narration
-The concept of hierarchical impredicativity offers profound insights for reimagining the notion of agency.
-We can even expand this concept to heterarchical impredicativity, accounting for the diverse levels of systems in which we participate and the intricate web of relations that emerge from these interactions.

-Consider that the structure of our present context is a reflection of past processes.
-We can choose to see ourselves as active participants in processes that predate our physical birth — processes that stretch back through generations, even to the origins of life itself.
-Every animal on this planet is literally part of the same family tree, sharing a common ancestry that connects us all.
+As we've journeyed through processism, we've seen that systems are intricate webs of relationships and processes.
+Now, let's delve into how this perspective reshapes our understanding of agency—the capacity to act and make choices.

+Consider the concept of hierarchical impredicativity, where processes are defined in terms of themselves within a hierarchy.
+Expanding this idea to heterarchical impredicativity, we recognize that we participate in multiple systems simultaneously, each influencing and being influenced by others in complex ways.

+Think about how our present context is shaped by processes that began long before we were born—cultural traditions, languages, societal norms, and even the genetic heritage we carry.
+Every living being is part of an unbroken chain of life, connected through shared ancestry that stretches back billions of years.

-This perspective extends beyond the physical to the immaterial: we are part of processes that will continue long after our physical bodies cease to exist.
-These processes span across time, connecting us to both our ancestors and our descendants, linking the present moment to a vast continuum of existence.
+But our participation doesn't end with what we've inherited.
+We're also part of processes that will continue after us, contributing to the shaping of future contexts for generations to come.
+This perspective connects us across time, linking us to both our ancestors and descendants in a continuum of existence.

-Yet, within this vast network, there are also processes unique to our personal experience — moments of spontaneity and creativity that are unpredictable and unique to each individual.
-These personal processes are a source of freedom that cannot be fully controlled or predicted, offering us a form of agency that is deeply personal and intimately connected to the larger systems we inhabit.
+Within this vast network, we each have experiences uniquely our own—moments of creativity, spontaneity, and personal insight that can't be fully predicted or controlled.
+These individual processes are sources of freedom and agency, allowing us to influence the systems we're part of in meaningful ways.

-By understanding agency through the lens of hierarchical impredicativity, we can appreciate the complex interplay between the deterministic forces that shape us and the freedom we exercise within those constraints.
-Our actions are not merely the product of external forces; they are also the result of our participation in a dynamic, evolving network of relationships that spans the micro to the macro, the personal to the universal.
+By viewing agency through the lens of hierarchical and heterarchical impredicativity, we appreciate the intricate interplay between the forces that shape us and the choices we make.
+Our actions aren't solely determined by external factors; they're also expressions of our engagement with the dynamic, evolving networks of relationships that encompass us—from the microscopic to the cosmic, from the personal to the universal.

-In this way, agency is not just the decision we remember — it’s about recognizing our role within a larger process, where our actions are both shaped by and help to shape the systems we are part of.
-This broader understanding of agency allows us to see ourselves as co-creators of our reality, participating in a dance between freedom and determinism that defines our existence.
+In this way, agency isn't just about isolated decisions; it's about recognizing ourselves as active participants in larger processes.
+Our actions both shape and are shaped by the systems we inhabit.
+Embracing this broader understanding allows us to see ourselves as co-creators of our reality, engaging in an ongoing dance between influence and autonomy that defines our existence.

 ## 9.3.
 Scene: Contextual autonomy
 ### 9.3.1.
 Objective
 Expand on the concept of contextual autonomy
 ### 9.3.2.
 Animation
 ### 9.3.3.
 Narration
-Processism allows us to understand agency through the lens of hierarchical impredicativity, and we can associate this with what we might call "contextual autonomy."
-Autonomy isn’t something independent or isolated.
-It always exists within a specific context, shaped by a history of relationships.

-This idea has important implications.
-If we see autonomy as independent, we might believe that intelligence — particularly artificial intelligence — is about acting on its own.
-But this misunderstanding risks disaster.
-Our intelligence is naturally collaborative, relying on language, which is a shared achievement.
-We develop our abilities within a social context that requires cooperation.

-By seeing autonomy as inherently contextual, we recognize that intelligence, whether human or artificial, is always collaborative, always interdependent, and always shaped by the processes and relationships surrounding it.
-So, while creating an independent artificial intelligence might be technically possible, it is immoral to pursue that goal.
-Avoiding the pursuit of independent artificial intelligence is neccesssary to avoid disaster but not sufficient.
-We may need to reimagine artificial intelligence as relational intelligence to survive the consequences.
+Building on our understanding of agency, let's explore the idea of contextual autonomy.
+In processism, autonomy isn't about being completely independent; it's about having the capacity to act within the web of relationships and histories that shape us.

+Our autonomy is always embedded within a specific context—a tapestry woven from our past experiences, cultural influences, social interactions, and the environments we inhabit.
+This context doesn't diminish our ability to act; instead, it provides the framework within which our choices gain meaning.

+Consider intelligence—not as an isolated trait but as something that emerges through collaboration and shared understanding.
+Human intelligence thrives on language, a tool we've developed collectively.
+Our ability to communicate, learn, and innovate is deeply rooted in social interaction and cooperation.

+When we think about creating artificial intelligence, it's important to recognize that intelligence divorced from context—stripped of relational grounding—can lead to unintended consequences.
+Pursuing an independent artificial intelligence that operates outside of relational contexts risks creating systems misaligned with human values or societal needs.

+By embracing contextual autonomy, we acknowledge that all forms of intelligence—human or artificial—are inherently relational.
+They arise from and contribute to the networks of relationships in which they exist.
+This perspective encourages us to foster relational intelligence, emphasizing collaboration, ethical considerations, and alignment with the well-being of broader systems.

+Understanding autonomy as inherently contextual helps us navigate the complex interplay between independence and interdependence.
+It reminds us that our actions have implications beyond ourselves and that true autonomy flourishes within the rich landscape of relationships connecting us all.

 ## 9.4.
 Scene: Role of Observation and Participation
 ### 9.4.1.
 Objective